arjune-krishna/Amazon-Review-Tagger/README.md

 # Amazon Review Tagger
-Assigns tags to each review in an Amazon Product
+Assigns tags to each review in Amazon Product

 Libraries Used: